facundoolano/feedi/README.md

 To enable user authentication:

 1. Remove the `DEFAULT_AUTH_USER` setting from the [configuration](https://github.com/facundoolano/feedi/blob/HEAD/feedi/config/default.py).
-2. If you already have a DB created, reset it with `make dbreset`.
+2. If you already have a DB created, reset it with `make db-reset`.
 Or, alternatively, remove the default user with `make user-del EMAIL=admin@admin.com`.
 Note that this will also remove feeds and entries associated to it in the DB.
 3. You can create new users by running `make user-add EMAIL=some@email.address`.
 The command will prompt for a password.